 Your basic storm kit should be designed to get your family through 48 hours without electricity and basic services.
-It should include whistles, blankets, garbage bags, batteries, three-day water supply, flashlights, and at least two full days worth of food.
+It should include whistles, blankets, garbage bags, batteries, a three-day water supply, flashlights, and at least two full days worth of food.

 12. Determine What You’ll Do with Your Pets

-A plan for your pets is just as essential as a having a hurricane kit.
+A plan for your pets is just as essential as having a hurricane kit.
 Although there are emergency shelters that accept pets, not all of them do, therefore a backup plan for your pets is highly important.
 Before storm season arrives, locate shelters that allow pets and contact them.
 Keep a picture of your pet in your hurricane kit for easy reference that way should you ever need to locate your pet, you have a recent photo on hand.

 Resources for Optimal Hurricane Safety